3DCoded/Happy-Hare/Handling-Errors.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) State Recovery

+Happy Hare is a state machine (see [Macro Based Sequences](Custom-Load-Unload-Sequences#---_mmu_load_sequence--_mmu_unload_sequence) for all the gory details).
+That means it keeps track of the state of the MMU.
+It uses knowledge of this state to determine how to handle a particular situation.
+For example, if you ask it to unload filament...
+Is the filament in the toolhead, is it in the bowden, or is there no filament present?
+If uses this information to make the correct decisions on what to do next.
+Occasionally, through print error or manual intervention the state may become stale and it is necessary to re-sync with Happy Hare.

-If you fix a problem using Happy Hare command or operations you can ignore this section, but if you are fixing completely manually, Happy Hare may not know the current state of the MMU (see [Macro Based Sequences](Custom-Load-Unload-Sequences#---_mmu_load_sequence--_mmu_unload_sequence) for all the gory detail) and this can lead to it failing to resume (just results in another error).
+If you fix a problem using Happy Hare command or operations you probably don't need to do any recovery, but if you are fixing completely manually you might have too else it may fail to resume (just results in another error).

 You can decide if recovery is necessary by using the [MMU_STATUS](Understanding-Operation) command and validating the MMU state by interpreting the status display: